 - In an episode of Law & Order, a murder scene from a web series within the show results in the actor dying for real, on camera.
 The detectives spend a while fruitlessly investigating who could have swapped out the blanks for real bullets.
 Then they find out from the coroner that there was no bullet; the victim was killed by a blank fired too close.

-- In one episode of CSI, one of a group of Wedding Smashers robbers makes the mistake of firing a blank-loaded gun point blank into the groom's chest, propelling a button from the man's suit into his body and killing him.
+- In the CSI episode "Malice in Wonderland", one of a group of Wedding Smashers robbers makes the mistake of firing a blank-loaded gun point blank into the groom's chest, propelling a button from the man's suit into his body and killing him.

 - In South Park, after a Civil War reenactment goes awry thanks to Cartman, the men in South Park get drunk and start taking over the United States in the name of the Confederacy.
 As their weapons are props, all they can do is shoot blanks.
 This is still enough to subjugate cities, as one man says "Those blanks hurt like hell!"